iossifovlab/gpf/userdocs/getting_started.rst

     file_format = thrift
     phenotypes = autism

-The ``id`` of the study should be unique into the GPF data instance, ``name`` is a human readable name of the study that will be used to display the study into GPF web UI.
+The ``id`` of the study should be unique in the GPF data instance, ``name`` is a human readable name of the study that will be used to display the study in the GPF web UI.

 .. todo::

-    At the moment the GPF web UI works only with datasets and so you need to configure a minimal dataset representing ``quad`` study.
-To this end you will neead a ``quad.conf`` file inside ``data-hg19-startup/datasets``::
+    At the moment the GPF web UI works only with datasets, so you need to configure a minimal dataset representing the ``quad`` study.
+For this, you will need a ``quad.conf`` file inside ``data-hg19-startup/datasets``::

         [dataset]